cloudforet-io/api-doc/content/en/inventory/plugin/Collector.md

 bookFlatSection: true
 ---
 # [Collector](#Collector)
-desc: A Collector is a plugin collecting data of external infrastructure resources.
+A Collector is a plugin collecting data of external infrastructure resources.

 >  **Package : spaceone.api.inventory.plugin**